Jessa Duggar Turns Second Baby Bump Instagram Photo Into News After Congratulating Pregnant Jill Dillard On Family Blog

 There has been a moment when pregnant Jessa kept her fans in the darkness whether she was having twins or not.
 Her own mother, Michelle’s second pregnancy ended with fraternal twins so there has been some talk of whether she will follow her mother’s footsteps.

-Even her sister Jill Dillard, who is a midwife in training, stated in Counting On sneakpeek that there is a chance that her younger sister was carrying twins.
+Even her sister Jill Dillard, who is a midwife in training, stated in Counting On sneak peek that there is a chance that her younger sister was carrying twins.

 “We don’t know if it’s twins or just one,” Jessa said in the video.